-The Illinois Department of Public Health (IDPH), Division of Health Data and Policy collected the 2018 Illinois Pregnancy Risk Assessment Monitoring System (PRAMS) data.
+The Illinois Department of Public Health (IDPH) Division of Health Data and Policy collected the 2020 Illinois Pregnancy Risk Assessment Monitoring System (PRAMS) data.
 Illinois uses the standardized data collection methods developed by the U.S. Centers for Disease Control and Prevention (CDC).
-These methods are used in a total of 50 sites that include 47 states, New York City, Washington DC, and Puerto Rico.
-Data are collected through mailed surveys with telephone follow-up for non-respondents.
-A systematic stratified random sample of approximately 200 mothers is selected monthly from a frame of eligible birth certificates.
+These methods are used in 46 states, New York City, Washington DC, Puerto Rico, and the Northern Mariana Islands, representing approximately 81% of live births in the U.S. Data are collected through mailed surveys with telephone follow-up for non-respondents.
+In Illinois, a systematic stratified random sample of approximately 180 mothers is selected monthly from a frame of eligible birth certificates.
 At two to six months after delivery, the PRAMS program mails an introductory letter and survey to each sampled mother.
 The program follows up with those who do not initially respond, sending them a reminder letter and two additional survey mailings.
 PRAMS interviewers telephone mothers who do not respond to any of the mailed surveys to administer the survey by telephone.
 Surveys are available in English and Spanish, and telephone interviews are conducted in both languages.

-In 2018, a total of 2,175 women were selected to participate in the study; 1,306 women completed the survey.
-Data were weighted and are representative of the 12-month PRAMS-eligible population of 137,049 recent mothers.
-Data collection during 2018 marks the third year of using the Phase 8 PRAMS survey.
+In 2020, a total of 1,994 women were selected to participate in the study; 1,205 women completed the survey.
+Data were weighted and are representative of the 12-month PRAMS-eligible estimated population of 126,199 recent mothers.
+Data collection in 2020 marks the fifth year of using the Phase 8 PRAMS survey.